DUI Arrests Common Over Thanksgiving Holiday

 If you or someone you know experienced the unfortunate event of a DUI charge over the Thanksgiving holiday, you are not alone.
 Many people in their attempt to relax, fall into the trap of drinking at a family dinner and then driving home too soon after the beverage(s) have been consumed.
 Around the holidays, it is common for Denver police to become vigilant in their patrol for drunk drivers.
 During this season, there is a steep increase in DUI related arrests.
 It is not uncommon for DUI checkpoints to be utilized during November and December.

 If you have been charged with DUI over the Thanksgiving holiday, it is imperative that you indulge the expertise of a defense attorney.
-Whether a first offense, or more serious second offense, there are serious implications to receiving a DUI which can include jail time, loss of license, steep fines, and additional penalties.
+Whether a first offense, or a more serious second offense, there are serious implications to receiving a DUI which can include jail time, loss of license, steep fines, and additional penalties.
 A skilled attorney can help you present some viable defenses to help lessen the consequences of your DUI.

 One helpful defense may be related to problems with the testing used to establish your blood or breath alcohol level.